 "There must be Order."
 Thus shrick nowadays all the upholders of what is called Order.
-For these gentry Order can exist only so long as society is subject to the rod of the policeman. the soldier, the judge, the jailor, the hangman, the governor.
+For these gentry "Order can exist only so long as society is subject to the rol of the policeman, the soldier, the judge, the jailor, the hangman, the governor.

 But that is not Order.
-What I understand by Order is Harmony, and there can be no Harmony so long as anywhere on the surface of this planet there are human beings who feed to repletion and human beings who have not a crust to lift to their lips.
+What I understand by Order is Harmony, and there can be no Harmony so long as anywhere on the surface of this planet there are human beings who feed to repletion and human beings who have not a cross to lift to their link.

-If things were well arranged; if every human creature had enough to eat and could obtain shelter without paying rent-in a word, if by a minimum of healthy labor everyone could obtain the wherewithal to live a decent life, no one would have the audacity to say: "I am a greater man than you.
+If things were well arranged: if every human creature had enough to cat and could obrain shelter without paying rent-in a word, if by a minimum of healthy falor everyone could obtain the wherewithal to live a docont life, no one would have the audacity to say.
+"I am a greater man than you.
 Oney me!"

-Then there would be true Order because there would be Harmony.
-Men would not quarrel; men would not envy one another.
-We should all be brothers, and the policeman, the soldier, the judge, the jailer, the hangman and the governor would be superfluous.
-They would be superfluous because Harmony among human beings quires no guardian, precisely because it is Order.
+Then there would be true Order because there would be Harmony Men would not nuarrel; men woold not unvy one another.
+We should all be brothers and the soliceman, the solicer, the burge, the jailer, the bangman and the governor would be superfluous.
+They would be superfluous because Harmony among human beings having been achieved by the conquest of economic liberry, the parasitism of public officials would have no reaion for existence.

+Public officials are not, as is generally believed, the purpulants of Order.
+Real Order, which is Harmony, requires no guardian, precisely because it is Order.
 It is Disorder that requires guardians, and Disorder-scandalous, disgraceful and humiliating, from the very fact that we were not born to be slaves-at present rules society's political and social life.